Lance Armstrong: US Postal/Discovery: 1998–2005

 In 2004, Armstrong finished first, 6 minutes 19 seconds ahead of German Andreas Klöden.
 Ullrich was fourth, a further 2 minutes 31 seconds behind.
 Armstrong won a personal-best five individual stages, plus the team time trial.
 He became the first biker since Gino Bartali in 1948 to win three consecutive mountain stages; 15, 16, and 17.
 The individual time trial on stage 16 up Alpe d'Huez was won in style by Armstrong as he passed Ivan Basso on the way despite having set out two minutes after the Italian.
 He won sprint finishes from Basso in stages 13 and 15 and made up a significant gap in the last 250 m to nip Klöden at the line in stage 17.
 He won the final individual time trial, stage 19, to complete his personal record of stage wins.

 In 2005, Armstrong was beaten by American David Zabriskie in the stage 1 time trial by two seconds, despite having passed Ullrich on the road.
 His Discovery Channel team won the team time trial, while Armstrong won the final individual time trial.
 In the mountain stages, Armstrong's lead was attacked multiple times mostly by Ivan Basso, but also by T-mobile leaders Jan Ullrich, Andreas Klöden and Alexandre Vinokourov and former teammate Levi Leipheimer.
 But still, the American champion handled them well, maintained his lead and, on some occasions, increased it.
-To complete his record-breaking feat, he crossed the line on the Champs-Élysées on July 24 to win his seventh consecutive Tour, finishing 4 m 40s ahead of Basso, with Ullrich third.
+To complete his record-breaking feat, he crossed the line on the Champs-Élysées on July 24 to win his seventh consecutive Tour, finishing 4m 40s ahead of Basso, with Ullrich third.
 Another record achieved that year was that Armstrong completed the tour at the highest pace in the race's history: his average speed over the whole tour was 41.7 km/h (26 mph).
 In 2005, Armstrong announced he would retire after the 2005 Tour de France, citing his desire to spend more time with his family and his foundation.
-During his retirement, he diverted his attention away from the happenings in professional cycling; however whilst at a conference, in 2008, he saw Carlos Sastre's win on Alpe d'Huez and "felt a pang".
+During his retirement, Armstrong diverted his attention away from the happenings in professional cycling; however whilst at a conference, in 2008, Armstrong saw Carlos Sastre's win on Alpe d'Huez and "felt a pang".